 Foreign Investment Laws and Restrictions in Turkey

 As most foreign investors are aware, Turkey changed regulations in 2002 to allow foreign investors, more specifically foreign nationals, to purchase real estate.
-Unfortunately not all of the important points were put into place to make foreign investment in Turkey a seamless process.
-As a result, bad feelings arose on behalf local property owners and local real estate investment professionals.
+Unfortunately, not all of the important points were put into place to make foreign investment in Turkey a seamless process.
+As a result, bad feelings arose on behalf of local property owners and local real estate investment professionals.

 An example of some of the issues brought on by these new regulations, areas of cultural and national importance were opened to foreign purchase, which could then be put to use in a manner that did not suit or further the interests of Turkish people as a whole.
 As a result, the regulations that just four years earlier were repealed were re-implemented in 2006.

 The eradication of the reciprocity law could not come at a better time for affected real estate investors.
 Of about 600 top European real estate investment professionals polled through a PriceWaterhouseCoopers survey, Istanbul was recently awarded the spot of number one European city to invest in.
-London, one of the places where Middle Eastern investors would typically turn to, has slipped below tenth place on this list.
-It is expected that when the law has officially been lifted, there will be a flood of interest in Istanbul and the coastal regions of Turkey like Antalya, Alanya and Kemer.
+London, one of the places where Middle Eastern investors would typically turn to, has slipped below the tenth place on this list.
+It is expected that when the law has officially been lifted, there will be a flood of interest in Istanbul and the coastal regions of Turkey like Antalya, Alanya, and Kemer.